WILD FOODIES' HOME PAGE

 PORTION: medium

-COMMENT: Root used as a tuber like potatoes, but tastes like artichoke.
+COMMENT: Not sure how "wild" this plant truly is.
+I only find it where it has been planted by people.
+Root used as a tuber like potatoes, but tastes like artichoke.
 Very delicious.
 The tubers bruise easily and lose moisture rapidly so are best left in the ground and harvested as required.
 The inulin from the roots can be converted into fructose, a sweet substance that is safe for diabetics to use.
 The roasted tubers are a coffee substitute.
 (1)

 CAUTION: Jerusalem artichokes contain inulin which can cause mild to severe flatulence in some people (like me).
 Some suggestions: